 Getting a refurbished one is the way to go if you are on a budget.
 They are Apple products, which means a premium build; they last longer and are still worth much in the second-hand market.
-They'll look brand new if you go for a good grade, making more sense to go for a refurbished iPad instead of a new one if your pockets are shallow.
+They'll look brand new if you go for a good grade, making more sense to go for a refurbished iPad MIni or any other refurbished iPad model instead of a new one if your pockets are shallow.

 When considering them, buying from reputable sources is vital to get warranty coverage in case of any defects with the products.

 The first iPad mini was first launched all the way back in 2012 with the iOS 6 on board, since then five generations have been launched.
+Refurbished iPad Mini is an exceptional device if you need an iPad on a budget.
 The price of the refurbished iPad mini starts from $149 AUD and it’s a steal at that price

 The Pro version of the iPad perform exceptionally well and are equipped with all the best features.
 The first iPad Pro was launched in 2015 and since then four generations have been launched.
 The price of a refurbished iPad Pro 11" starts from $849 and iPad Pro 12.9" Second Gen starts from $949.

 Good deals on renewed iPads may be hard to find in Australia, especially on trusted sources like Apple itself – yes, they also sell iPads refurbished which look brand new but come in a generic white box.
 If you come across available deals on these sites, don't hesitate to buy.
 Make sure you buy from a well known refurbished iPad store in Australia or a reputable retailer online.

 You’ll find that reputable retailers like Phonebot have a wide variety of models to choose from.
 Make sure you buy from them as they have a long history of satisfied customers and great reviews.